RendiS10/holycat-ecommerce-frontend/README.md

 - Start the backend first (see `ecommerce-backend/README.md`), then start the frontend.
 - Use the seeded test user (email: `test@example.com`, password: `secret`) to exercise login + cart flows.

-If you'd like, I can add screenshots or a short developer checklist (how to add images, enable HTTPS locally, or run Playwright e2e).
-Tell me which you'd prefer.